 Preserving These Public Lands as National Monuments to Protect the Past, Present and Future of Our Southwestern Ecosystems

 Fortunately we have a unique opportunity to save some of these precious lands for this and future generations.
-Under the Antiquities Act, President Barack Obama can designate national monuments, highlighting the unique and distinguishing features of certain areas and ensuring that they remain wild, open spaces for wildlife and humans alike.
+Under the Antiquities Act, President Barack Obama can designate national monuments, highlighting the unique and distinguishing features of certain areas and ensuring that they remain wild, open spaces for wildlife and humans.

 Grand Canyon Watershed National Monument